-**.
-Correlation is significant at the 0.01 level (2-tailed).
+** Correlation is significant at the 0.01 level (2-tailed).

-*.
-Correlation is significant at the 0.05 level (2-tailed).
+* Correlation is significant at the 0.05 level (2-tailed).

 Reliability and distribution of the scales

-Using the Cronbach’s alpha test, we found that the 3 ARTI questionnaires have high reliability (R = .891).
-In addition, we found that the ASRS questionnaire have high reliability (R = .880)
+Using the Cronbach’s Alpha Test, I found that the three ARTI questionnaires had high reliability (R = .891).
+In addition, I found that the ASRS questionnaire had high reliability (R = .880)

-All the variables in the ASRS and the ARTI questionnaires are normal distribution.
+All the variables in the ASRS and the ARTI questionnaires were within normal distribution.

-The SDQ questionnaire- includes five scales:
+The SDQ questionnaire includes five scales:

-Emotional symptoms Scale- For higher level of reliability, we didn’t analyze question number three (R = .684).
+Emotional Symptoms Scale – to increase reliability, I did not analyze question number three (R = .684);

-Conduct Problems Scale- The reliability of this scale is not consistent (R = -.317).
+Behavioral Problems Scale – the reliability of this scale was not consistent (R = -.317);

-Hyperactivity Scale- For higher level of reliability, we didn’t analyze question number three because the question unsuitable for adults (R = .630).
+Hyperactivity Scale – to increase reliability, I did not analyze question number three because it was unsuitable for adults (R = .630);

-Peer Problems- The reliability of this scale is not consistent (R = .444).
+Peer Problems – the reliability of this scale was not consistent (R = .444);

-Prosocial scale- The reliability of this scale is consistent (R = .741).
+Prosocial Scale – the reliability of this scale was consistent (R = .741).

 Correlations between variables

-Using Spearman’s rho correlation analyses between age, gender and ASRS, it was found that there is a significant correlation between ASRS and age (sig .013) In addition; it was found that there is a high correlation between gender and SDQ questionnaire.
-Females have a higher level of Emotional problems compare to males.
+Using Spearman’s Rho correlation analyses between age, gender and ASRS, it was found that there is a significant correlation between ASRS and age (sig .013).
+In addition, it was found that there is a high correlation between gender and the SDQ questionnaire.
+Females have more emotional problems as compared to males.

 There is a significant correlation between ASRS and ARTI likelihood (sig = 000).
-Hence, Adults with high levels of ADHD symptoms performing more risky behavior.
+Hence, adults with high levels of ADHD symptoms engage in more risky behavior.

 It was found that there is no correlation between prosocial problems and ADHD symptoms.

 There is a significant correlation between SDQ and ARTI.
-It was found that there is a correlation between Hyperactivity and likelihood (sig = .007).
+It was found that there is a correlation between hyperactivity and likelihood of engaging in risky behavior (sig = .007).
 In contrast, there is no correlation between likelihood and emotional symptoms (sig = .773).
-It was found that risky behavioral was not predicted by Emotional symptoms.
-As a result of these findings, we didn’t further analyze the emotional symptoms scale.

-In conclusion, it was found that ADHD is the most significant predictor (95%), then gender and age.
+It was found that risky behavior was not predicted by emotional symptoms.
+As a result of these findings, I did not further analyze the emotional symptoms scale.
+In conclusion, it was found that ADHD is the most significant predictor of risky behavior (95%), more than gender and age.

 Hypotheses testing

-Hypotheses number 1
+H1

-In the first block, multiple linear regressions were used to test if age and gender significantly predicted ADHD symptoms.
+In the first phase, multiple linear regressions were used to test if age and gender significantly predicted ADHD symptoms.
 The overall regression was statistically significant (R2 = .162], F (df regression, df residual) = [2], p = [.001).
 It was found that age and gender did significantly predict risky behavior (β = 16.2%], p = [.001]).

-In the second block multiple linear regressions was used to test if ADHD symptoms significantly predicted risky behavior.
+In the second phase, multiple linear regressions were used to test if ADHD symptoms significantly predicted risky behavior.
 The overall regression was statistically significant (R2 = .287], F (df regression, df residual) = [4], p = [.000]).
-It was found that ADHD symptoms significantly predicted risky behavior, above and behind age and gender, which further explained an additional 12.4% of the variance [Response variable] (β = 12.4% = [.001]).
+It was found that ADHD symptoms significantly predicted risky behavior, above and beyond age and gender, which further explained the additional 12.4% of variance [Response variable] (β = 12.4% = [.001]).

-In addition, I wanted to examine whether risk behavioral is more related to Hyperactivity or inattention symptoms.
-It was found that Attention variable is not a significant predictor (B=.011).
-In addition, Hyperactivity was found as a significant predictor of risky behavior (B=.408).
-In other words, risky behavior was significant predicted by ADHD symptoms, above and behind attention symptoms.
+In addition, I wanted to examine whether risky behavior is more related to hyperactivity or to inattention symptoms.
+It was found that the attention variable is not a significant predictor (B=.011).
+In addition, hyperactivity was found to be a significant predictor of risky behavior (B=.408).
+That is, ADHD symptoms were a significant predictor of risky behavior beyond attention symptoms.

-Hypotheses number two
+H2

-In the first block, multiple linear regressions were used to test if age and gender significantly predicted norms (injective and descriptive).
+In the first phase, multiple linear regressions were used to test if age and gender significantly predicted norms (injunctive and descriptive).

 The overall regression was statistically significant (R2 = [.162], F (df regression, df residual) = [2], p = [.001).
 It was found that age and gender did significantly predict risky behavior (β = 16.2%], p = [.001]).